Point Breeze North in Pittsburgh in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2016 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 27.148′ N, 79° 54.253′ W. Marker is in Pittsburgh, Pennsylvania, in Allegheny County.
 It is in Point Breeze North.
-Marker is at the intersection of Thomas Boulevard and North Murtland Street, on the right when traveling west on Thomas Boulevard.
+It is at the intersection of Thomas Boulevard and North Murtland Street, on the right when traveling west on Thomas Boulevard.
 Marker is located in Westinghouse Park in Pittsburgh's Point Breeze neighborhood.
 Touch for map.
 Marker is in this post office area: Pittsburgh PA 15208, United States of America.
 Touch for directions.

-Photographed By Pittsburgh and Allegheny Illustrated Review, 1889
+Photographed by Pittsburgh and Allegheny Illustrated Review, 1889

 3. Westinghouse Gas Wells